Adrianjewell91/how-to-code/README.md

 *Introduction (Know)*

 This treatise contains everything the lay persons needs to know about how to become a software engineer.
 There is no doubt that software engineers are in high demand.
 As of late, the website LinkedIn.com, posted 335,000 software engineer jobs last weekend in the United States.
-It is the author's position that while there are there are 10000 coding courses on Udemy, and 7,020,000,000 results on Google, the author's opinions contained therein are the gems of knowledge one needs to develop skills in computer programming.
+It is the author's position that while there are there are 10000 coding courses on Udemy, and 7,020,000,000 results on Google, the opinions contained therein are the gems of knowledge one needs to develop skills in computer programming.

-Trust my opinion.
-I am a software engineer with several years of experience, and I wrote this article to give students the most important knowledge for learning to do software engineering.
-Personally, I taught myself to code is a child, studied music in school, then did a coding bootcamp later on.
-I worked in the industry, and also worked full time as a coding instructor.
-During this time, I learned something very valuable:
+Trust in the author's opinion.
+He is a software engineer with several years of experience, and also a alummni of the AmeriCorps.
+He taught myself to code is a child, studied music in school, then did a coding bootcamp later on.
+He worked in the industry, and also worked full time as a coding instructor.
+During this time, he learned something very valuable:

-    Planning correctly will allow the student to easily teach him/herself anything programming-related.
+    Planning correctly will allow the problem solver to easily teach him/herself anything programming-related.

 The truth is that while the majority of online coursework teaches very specific and some highly marketable skills, they don't teach how programmers think.
 Just do a search on Google, and see the plethora of courses with titles like:
 “Intro to Python”,